-Below you can find a list of online educational resources to help enhance your quantum knowledge and skillset.
+Below you can find a list of online educational resources to help enhance your quantum knowledge.

 Full-Stack Quantum Computation